2008 Notre Dame Fighting Irish football team

-The 2008 Notre Dame Fighting Irish football team represented the University of Notre Dame in the 2008 NCAA Division I FBS football season.
-The team was coached by Charlie Weis and played its home games at Notre Dame Stadium in South Bend, Indiana.
-This was Weis's fourth season as Notre Dame's head coach, who entered the season with a 22–15 record, coming off a 3–9 season after posting back-to-back BCS seasons.

-The Irish started 4–1, but completed the regular season with a 6–6 record, including a 24–23 loss to Syracuse, the first time that Notre Dame had fallen to an eight-loss team.
-The combined 15 losses from 2007 to 2008 marks the most losses for any two-year span.
+The 2008 Notre Dame Fighting Irish football team was an American football team that represented the University of Notre Dame as an independent during the 2008 NCAA Division I FBS football season.
+In their fourth year under head coach Charlie Weis, the Irish compiled a 7–6 and outscored opponents by a total of 321 to 288.
+The Irish started the season 4–1, but went 3–5 in the remaining eight games.
+The combined 15 losses in 2007 and 2008 was the most for any two-year span in Notre Dame history.
 Despite speculation the university might fire Weis, it was announced shortly after the conclusion of the regular season that he would remain head coach in 2009.

-Notre Dame ended the season on a positive note, finally ending their NCAA record nine-game bowl losing streak by beating Hawaii 49–21.
-In the process, Notre Dame scored its highest point total of the season, its highest point total ever in a bowl game, and broke 8 other bowl records.
-The bowl win also helped Notre Dame to a 7–6 final record, its 102nd winning season in 120 years of football.
+Notre Dame concluded its season on a positive note, ending their NCAA record nine-game bowl losing streak by beating Hawaii, 49–21, in the Hawaii Bowl.
+In the process, Notre Dame scored its highest point total of the season, its highest point total ever in a bowl game, and broke eight other bowl records.

+The team's statistical leaders included quarterback Jimmy Clausen (3,172 passing yards), running back Armando Allen (585 rushing yards), wide receiver Golden Tate (58 receptions for 1,080 yards), kicker Brandon Walker (81 points, 39 of 39 PAT, 14 of 24 field goals), and defensive back Kyle McCarthy (110 total tackles).

+The team played its home games at Notre Dame Stadium in South Bend, Indiana.